 - Geeta Patel (Santa Clarita Diet, Meet the Patels)

-- Stephen Surjik (Daredevil, The Umbrella Academy)
+- Stephen Surjik (Daredevil, The Umbrella Academy, Wayne’s World 2)

 However, season 1's climax brought all the separate threads together nicely, priming The Witcher season 2 for a simpler plot.
 Hissrich has confirmed that Geralt, Ciri, and Yennefer exist in the same timeline now, so their stories will be told simultaneously.
+Indeed, this season will mark the first time Freya Allan and Anya Chalotra have actually acted together – so it should be more straightforward in terms of structure.

 "That’s where we ended season 1.
 That’s absolutely where we will pick up in season two.
 The stories will be told in a much more linear fashion.
 They won’t all be one story.
 It’s not like all three are together and happy all the time.
 But, I do want to employ some different ways to look at time series-wide."